Click on any of the following questions to jump to the answer:

 If I have a call active on the turboDial softphone, can I put it on hold and accept a new inbound call on that softphone?

-An alternative solution is described in the next FAQ answer.
+If you do not have the Hosted Voice add-on then an alternative solution is described in the next FAQ answer.

 If I have an inbound call active, can I receive another call on that number?

 Yes, but that functionality will depend on how you have the inbound number configured.

 If the inbound number is configured to forward to a single physical phone (landline or mobile) then the second inbound call will receive the same treatment as any other call to that phone while that phone is busy.
 In many cases, that means it will be sent to the voice mail service associated with the physical phone.